ajay340/USB-Connection-Logger/README.md

     <img src="https://img.shields.io/badge/License-MIT-blue.svg" />
     <img src="https://img.shields.io/badge/Made%20with-Python-yellow.svg" />
 </p>
-This is a program that record USB device connection entries to your computer and outputs it to a log file.
+This is a program that record entries of USB device connection to your computer and outputs it to a log file.

 This can be used for investigations like logging if an external threat tried/has exfiltrated data or inputted a [malicious USB device](https://hakshop.com/products/usb-rubber-ducky-deluxe).